akikoo/Fluid-Grid/README.md

-I'm also using here Nicolas Gallagher's Mobile first CSS and getting Sass to help with legacy IE technique (http://nicolasgallagher.com/mobile-first-css-sass-and-ie/), in LESS CSS, to serve the same grid for oldIE (<IE9) that don't support @media queries.
+I'm also using here Nicolas Gallagher's Mobile first CSS and getting Sass to help with legacy IE technique (http://nicolasgallagher.com/mobile-first-css-sass-and-ie/), to serve the same grid for oldIE (<IE9) that don't support @media queries.
 IE has min-width specified so the grid is fluid only until that point.
 More capable browsers get the responsive version.

 There are many grids, but I use this one because it gives me the flexibility I need.
 Give it a try, to see if it can help streamlining your workflow too.